alf-p-steinbach/Expressive-Cpp/README.md

 \*nix-specific programs you can happily ignore the &ldquo;ascii&rdquo;.
 But in Windows one of a number of different old encodings with limited character sets, is used.
 Exactly which one depends on your country and the Windows configuration.
-There are technical solutions for Windows, and these solutions involve calling the operation system's API (in Windows `GetCommandLineW` and `CommandLineToArgvW`) behind some portable more nice abstraction, but I haven't yet got that far with the Expressive C++ library code.
+There are technical solutions for Windows, and these solutions involve calling the operating system's API (in Windows `GetCommandLineW` and `CommandLineToArgvW`) behind some portable more nice abstraction, but I haven't yet got that far with the Expressive C++ library code.